sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 If you are separated from the

 bio-chakram by 50 feet or less, you can use a bonus action to call the weapon to your hand.
-The bio-chakram must be unattended and canít pass through obstructions such as doors or walls, but you do not need to see the weapon to call it in this way (it flies around corners to reach you, for example).
+The bio-chakram must be unattended and can√≠t pass through obstructions such as doors or walls, but you do not need to see the weapon to call it in this way (it flies around corners to reach you, for example).

-Whenever you miss with a ranged attack using the bio-chakram, before the weapon returns to your hand, you can use your reaction to make another attack with the weapon against the same target or another target you can see within the weaponís range.
+Whenever you miss with a ranged attack using the bio-chakram, before the weapon returns to your hand, you can use your reaction to make another attack with the weapon against the same target or another target you can see within the weapon√≠s range.

 ***Blaster.*** A common weapon and the standard sidearm of many a voidrunner, a blaster is a pistol which fires bolts of plasma.